Buy or Sell First?

 Here's a scenario for you to consider.
 Let's say a seller accepts your conditional offer.
 A week later, you receive the Notice to Conditional Buyer giving you 48 hours to decide whether to remove your conditions or release the seller.

-And you've already accepted a conditional offer on your old home that won't become firm until after the 48 hours have elapsed.
+And you've already accepted a conditional offer on your old home that won't become firm until after the 48 hours notice period have elapsed.
 Do you gamble you might sell your own home firm and waive the condition(s) in your purchase, thereby buying unconditionally without a firm sale of your present property?
 If you do and your sale falls through, you're still committed to close on your purchase.

 If you don't remove your condition(s) because you refuse to take this risk and release the agreement on the new place, but your sale firms up, you've sold your present home with ...